pangenome/pggb-paper/workflows/Yeast.md

 The annotation are provided as GFF files.
 Mitochondrial and nuclear data are separated for convenience.
 The same holds for genomes.
 The latter are provided as *.fa.gz files.
 Indexes (obtained from "samtools faidx" of the fasta files) are also included.
 The files are already well-formatted for the following scripts.
 Yeast's chromosomes are encoded with Roman numerals, so e.g. chromosome ten is encoded as "chrX".
 Nobody likes it but do not ask a yeast geneticist to change it.

+## Dependencies

+The following command-line tools and R packages are required:

+- bcftools
+- bgzip
+- tabix
+- mummer
+- wait -n (may be missing in macOS)
+- bedtools
+- RepeatMasker
+- rtg
+- data.table (R package)

 ## Graph construction and variant calls